 The Authority is a constituent member of Leicester, Leicestershire and Rutland Combined Fire Authority.
-The Authority had an outstanding debtor balance of £0.3m as at 31 March 2022 (2020/21 Less than £0.2m).
+The Authority had an outstanding debtor balance of £0.2m as at 31 March 2023 (2021/22 £0.3m).
 A copy of the Fire Authority statement of accounts is available from: Leicester, Leicestershire and Rutland Combined Fire Authority at 12 Geoff Monk Way, Birstall, Leicester, LE4 3BU.